tscreven/LLM-MedSum/README.md

 Brief descriptions of the model adaptation files file are as followed:

-`LoRA.ipynb` - Fine tuning approach which freezes the main model and inserts new layers, called low rank adaptors into the attention layers.
+* `LoRA.ipynb` - Fine tuning approach which freezes the main model and inserts new layers, called low rank adaptors into the attention layers.

-`SK-Tuning_Full-Finetuning.ipynb` - Contains both the semantic knowledge fine tuning and fully finetuning approaches.
+* `SK-Tuning_Full-Finetuning.ipynb` - Contains both the semantic knowledge fine tuning and fully finetuning approaches.
 Full fine tuning involves training all of the 220 million parameters that are there in T5-base.
 Semantic Knowlege tuning's training is less expensive as a small amount virtual prompt embeddings is trained.
 Here, that is 20 virtual tokens.

+* `Retrieval.ipynb` - This file is for the hirarchial retrieval adaptation technique with the goal to try to find the sections that are the most relevant
+(objective, methods, and conclusion.
+The Facebook AI Similarity Score metric (FAISS) was used for trying to reduce noise prior to the summarization process.

+* `Oneshot.ipynb` - Python notebook for the one-shot prompting approach, which adds an input and output exemplar for in-context learning.
+This requires no training.

 ## ModelResults.ipynb
 Generates token and semantic similarity scores for model results.
 Creates tables and graphs displaying effectiveness of baseline and fine-tuning/adaptation techniques.